Chapter 29: "Runaway"

 "You may let her in," Apollus said gesturing with his hands.
-Apollus sat back in his throne in the atrium across the glistening pool of water.
-Priscilla briskly promenaded inside; as her glossy blue eyes scoured the room.
+Apollus sat back in his newly erected throne in the atrium, seated at the head of the glistening pool.
+Priscilla made her way inside before locking gazes with Apollus.

+His greenish-brown eyes glinted with twisted satisfaction.
 "Priscilla.
-It has been awhile since we met.
-Please come closer," he beckoned with a smirk across his mischievous lips.
-Priscilla reluctantly walked a few steps closer, as she slowly wiped her eyes.
+It has been awhile since we met."
+He smirked.
+"Please come closer," he beckoned with his hands.
+Priscilla reluctantly shuffled across the marble floor.
 "So what brings you to the palace?"

-"Of course everything is well with Barbarius and I, although I do not know if that is the same for you.
+"Why of course everything is well with Barbarius and I, although I do not know if that is the same for you.
 Why the troubled face?"
-He uttered smoothly.
-Priscilla bit her lip in dismay.
+He asked.
+Priscilla bit down on her lip.

-"Troy is not here," Apollus replied crisply.
+"Troy is not here," he answered sternly.

 "Where did he go?"
-Priscilla asked anxiously.
+Priscilla asked.

 "I am not exactly certain of his whereabouts.
 He likes to run away in case you were not aware of that.
-But do not worry; we are going to find him so we can bring him 'home," Apollus smiled; flashing his teeth.
+But do not worry.
+We are going to find him so we can bring him home," Apollus smiled, flashing his teeth.

 "Do I always have to be with him to prove we are engaged?"
 Priscilla hissed.